VidyaSamadi/ImageProcessing/README.md

 # ImageProcessing

+To Rakshit: please change the file name from "Untitled" to the algorithmic name such Detectionalgorithm.py, Inferencedetection.py, etc...

 - Untitled11.py : This script is for inference detection using custom trained Fast RCNN, EfficientDet, and SSDMobilenet models.

 - untitled13.py : This script is for inference detection using custom trained Mask RCNN models (i.e. the segmentation models).